JacobLezberg/adventure-log/docs/characters/NPCs/Sister Gariele.md

 aliases: [Gariele]
 tags: [npc, phandalin]
 ---
-A priestess of Tymora, Gariele calls [[Phandalin]] home.
+A priestess of Tymora, Gariele calls [[phandalin|Phandalin]] home.
 She takes care of the Shrine of Luck at the center of town.
 Gariele is friendly and welcoming, and was delighted to meet [[Rowan Chokrotsk|Rowan]], another follower of her order.